R. A. Dickey: International career

 Dickey was a member of the Team USA at the 1996 Olympics that won a bronze medal in Atlanta.
 Dickey started two games, recording wins in both.
 Seventeen years later, Dickey once again pitched for Team USA in the 2013 World Baseball Classic.
 He started two games, going 0–1 after allowing 5 runs in 9 innings as the Americans finished in sixth place.

-Awards, honors, and notable achievements
+Awards and achievements

 Dickey charting pitches on his day off.